History of Uttar Pradesh: Gupta Era (240 CE – 579 CE)

-homeland
+Homeland

 Evolution of Gupta territory, with neighbouring polities.

 In some recent academic studies, the Guptas are traced to have originated from the Prayaga region, where they first established power.
 Goyal suggests that the Allahabad Pillar Inscription strongly indicates that the early Gupta center of power was in the modern eastern Uttar Pradesh, probably around Prayaga.

 The Vishnu Purana provides an intriguing reference: "Anu-Ganga Prayāgam Māgadha Guptās-cha bhokshyanti," which has been translated by Majumdar as "The territory along the Ganges (up to) Prayaga will be enjoyed by the people of Magadha and the Guptas."
 This excerpt suggests that the Guptas were distinguished from the people of Magadha, yet both jointly ruled the region along the Ganges up to Prayaga.

 Indian woman floating lamps on the Ganges by William Simpson.

 Historically, the Gupta Empire emerged from the unification of the Gupta and Licchavis states, which aligns with this Purana's reference.
 The text seems to imply that the Licchavis of Nepal were identified with the Magadhas, and their joint domain included Magadha and the territory stretching westward to Prayag.

 In this context, the capital of the Gupta empire likely started around Magadha and Prayag and expanded from there.
 The concentration of early Gupta inscriptions and gold coinages around Prayag (especially of Samudragupta's famous prasasti) tends to suggest that this region was the residence of greatest power of the Guptas.
 They probably controlled Sarnath in the east, and as their stronghold, they used Prayag.
 For the initial phase of the empire, the exact boundaries in the region above and the west is vague, but they most definitely controlled eastern Uttar Pradesh.
 By the late third and early fourth centuries, this area had burgeoned into a dynasty aiming to build a great empire.